 More info: www.aminagautier.wordpress.com

 Even Bearing Gifts

-Amina Gautier will work on a full-length fiction manuscript which will reinterpret and reconfigure the Aeneid's key concepts of displacement, fate, hospitality (xenia), and piety (pietās), for a contemporary urban landscape.
+Amina Gautier worked on a full-length fiction manuscript which will reinterpret and reconfigure the Aeneid's key concepts of displacement, fate, hospitality (xenia), and piety (pietās), for a contemporary urban landscape.